zodern/meteor-up/docs/docs.md

 ...
 meteor: {
   buildOptions: {
-    // build with the debug mode on
+    // Set to true to disable minification and bundling,
+    // and include debugOnly packages
-    debug: true,
+    debug: false,
     // mobile setting for cordova apps
     mobileSettings: {
       public: {